Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Implementations of the abstract neural network architectures

 We adopt the fourth order Runge-Kutta method to solve the general FVP

 where the function $z\colon [t_0,T]\to \R^\alpha$ (for a positive integer $\alpha$) is an absolutely continuous function solving the FVP almost everywhere, and the source term $g\colon [t_0,T]\times \R^\alpha\to\R^\alpha$ is continuous with respect to $t$ and uniformly Lipschitz with respect to $z$.
 The fourth order Runge-Kutta algorithm for solving this FVP is reviewed in Algorithm~\ref{alg:RK4}.
 Note that the Runge-Kutta solver can be expressed using a neural network architecture (see, for instance,~\cite{Anastassi2014constructing}).
 For illustration, we show in Fig.~\ref{fig: nn_RK4} the architecture corresponding to one step of the fourth order Runge-Kutta solver.
 This architecture belongs to the class of Resnet architectures proposed in~\cite{He2016Deep}.
 With this connection, the Runge-Kutta solver can be implemented using standard neural network languages, which can be converted to executable codes on the dedicated hardware designed for neural networks.
 By employing the Runge-Kutta solver to evaluate each abstract neuron in the proposed architectures, we obtain their implementations using Resnet-type deep neural networks.
 The illustrations of the deep neural network implementations for $\VNN$ and $\unn$ are shown in Figs.~\ref{fig: nn_V_RK4} and~\ref{fig: nn_u_RK4}, respectively.
-From the feedback optimal control given by $\unn$, we obtain the optimal trajectory $\bx^*$ by solving~\eqref{eqt: ODE_optx} using the fourth order Runge-Kutta method.
-Then, we get the open loop control $\bu^*$ by~\eqref{eqt: prop2_feedback}.
+From the neural network function $\unn$, we compute the optimal trajectory $\bx^*$ by solving~\eqref{eqt: ODE_optx} using the fourth order Runge-Kutta method.
+Then, we get the open loop control $\bu^*$ as described in Remark~\ref{rem:compute_control}.
 The TensorFlow implementations of these architectures for our examples are given in \url{https://github.com/TingweiMeng/NN_HJ_minplus}.

+\begin{remark} It appears that the residual grows with $\|\bx\|^2$ for a fixed time $t\in[0,T)$.
+It is expected because it follows from the Runge-Kutta error estimation (see, for instance, \cite{butcher2016numerical}).
+For a fixed time step (i.e., a fixed number of layers in our proposed neural network in Fig.~\ref{fig: nn_V_RK4}), the error at $(\bx,t)$ for a fixed time variable $t\in[0,T)$ and any spatial variable $\bx\in \Omega$ is bounded in a compact set $\Omega$, but not in the whole domain.
+However, this error will converge to zero as the number of layers goes to infinity. \end{remark}

 Our implementations are based on the fourth order Runge-Kutta solver.
 Note that other ODE solvers can also be applied to compute the neurons in the abstract neural network architectures in Figs.~\ref{fig: nn_Riccati} and~\ref{fig: nn_u}.
 Each ODE solver which can be represented using neural network architectures provides possible neural network implementations for the two abstract architectures in Figs.~\ref{fig: nn_Riccati} and~\ref{fig: nn_u}, which therefore provide possibilities for leveraging different neural network architectures to solve high dimensional HJ PDEs~\eqref{eqt: HJ_quadratic_terminal} and corresponding optimal control problems~\eqref{eqt: optctrl_quadratic}.